SNAP Benefits in Massachusetts: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Massachusetts

-For each additional person: Add $917 to the gross monthly income limit and $220 to the maximum benefit.
+• For each additional person: Add $917 to the income limit and $220 to the maximum benefit.

 Eligibility Criteria for SNAP in Massachusetts

-Income Limits: Most households must have a gross monthly income at or below 200% of the federal poverty level, though different rules apply if your household includes someone over 60 or with a disability.
+• Income Limits: Most households must have a gross monthly income at or below 200% of the federal poverty level, though different rules apply to households with an elderly or disabled member.

-Residency Requirements: You must live in Massachusetts and apply for benefits through the Department of Transitional Assistance office that serves your current address.
+• Residency Requirements: You must live in Massachusetts to apply for SNAP benefits eligibility for Massachusetts through your local Department of Transitional Assistance office.

-Citizenship Status: Benefits are available to U.S. citizens and certain qualified non-citizens, and you can apply for eligible U.S. citizen children even if you are a non-citizen parent.
+• Citizenship Status: Benefits are available to U.S. citizens and certain qualified non-citizens, and non-citizen parents may apply on behalf of eligible children.

-Special Conditions: Specific rules regarding income deductions, work exemptions, and eligibility apply to seniors, people with disabilities, and students in higher education.
+• Special Conditions: Specific rules and exemptions apply to seniors, people with disabilities, and students enrolled in higher education.

-You can review the full criteria and apply on the official Massachusetts SNAP site.
+You can find complete eligibility details and apply on the official Massachusetts SNAP site.

 Download the app